MorganOnBass/docker-ocserv-saml/README.md

 | `4443` | UDP | Yes | OpenConnect server UDP listening port | `4443:4443/udp`|

 ## How to use this OpenConnect Server Docker
 Install and run the docker container with your chosen options.
-Port forward incoming traffic on your router some outside port to the containers IP and the listening port you chose.
+Port forward incoming traffic on your router, some outside port to the containers IP and the listening port on the inside.

 ### Example:
 Incoming Outside Port 4443 Forwarding TCP and UDP to the OpenConnect Servers inside IP address and listening port